therealmarv/CastVideos-android/README.md

 * Setup the project dependencies
   * For Eclipse: you need to setup the above dependencies manually.
 For ShowcaseView Library, see the additional comments below in the Change List 1.2.
-  * For Android Studio: make sure you are running at least version 0.9.1 (it may work on earlier versions).
+  * For Android Studio: make sure you are running the latest version (it may work on earlier versions).
 Dependencies are setup in the build.gradle file and the settings.gradle; it assumes you have cloned the CastCompanionLibrary-android project into a parallel project named "CastCompanionLibrary".
 If you want to change the name, make sure it gets updated in both settings.gradle and build.gradle.
 Quick steps to clone and compile the app from command line (on a Linux or Mac) are: